John Pearson Gillam: Career and research

-Roman pottery

 Gillam specialised in the study of coarse Roman pottery.
-His Types of Roman Coarse Pottery Vessels in Northern Britain became the standard work on the subject.
-It was first published in Archaeologia Aeliana in 1957 and then was updated and published in book form in three editions.
-He was working on a fourth edition at the time of his death.
+His Types of Roman Coarse Pottery Vessels in Northern Britain, first published in Archaeologia Aeliana in 1957, became the standard work on the subject.
+It was subsequently revised and issued in book form in three editions.
+Gillam was working on a fourth edition at the time of his death.

 Honours and awards

 He became Fellow of the Society of Antiquaries of Scotland in 1958.
 He was also a Fellow of the Society of Antiquaries of London.

 A festschrift by colleagues was published in 1979 as “Roman pottery studies in Britain and beyond: papers presented to John Gillam”.

 The Society for the Promotion of Roman Studies dedicated volume 16 of Britannia to him in 1985.
 This volume included a bibliography of his publications.

 The Study Group for Roman Pottery established the annual John Gillam Prize in 2004 to “to honour a key founder of our Group for his tremendous contribution to the subject”.